a world premiere by Olivia Custodio, Bijan Hosseini, Iris Salazar & Darryl Stamp

 Carlos Nobleza Posas [Filipino/Honduran; DJ KC Masters, AMERICAN PRIDE; Michael, DRIVER’S LICENSE, PLEASE] lives truthfully under imaginary circumstances.
 Recent credits include “Stickup Kid” (BYU Film Capstone), HAMLET (Grassroots Shakespeare) and YOU GOT OLDER and COLD STORAGE (Wasatch).
 He thanks Plan-B for its tireless efforts to make representation a reality and thanks this cast for being one of the best ever – of color or otherwise.

-Jerry Rapier^ [Director] has been Artistic Director of Plan-B since 2000 and has directed more than 30 productions for the company, most recently GOOD STANDING.
+Jerry Rapier^ [Japanese; Director] has been Artistic Director of Plan-B since 2000 and has directed more than 30 productions for the company, most recently GOOD STANDING.
 He is both Nisei and hafu.
-When he moved to SLC in the early 1990s, he was regularly stopped [insert any possible location you can think of here] and asked, “What are you?”
+When he moved to SLC in the early 1990s, he was regularly stopped [insert any situation or location imaginable here] and asked, “What are you?”
 He and his husband Kirt Bateman are the proud parents of six-year-old Oscar.